Bibliophile Princess

 Bibliophile Princess (虫かぶり姫, Mushikaburi-hime) is a Japanese light novel series written by Yui and illustrated by Satsuki Shiina.
 It was serialized online from September 2015 to January 2022 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Ichijinsha, who has released seven volumes since July 2016 under their Iris NEO label.

 A manga adaptation with art by Yui Kikuta has been serialized via Ichijinsha's josei manga magazine Monthly Comic Zero Sum since August 2018.
-It has been collected in eight tankōbon volumes.
+It has been collected in eleven tankōbon volumes.
 The light novels and manga are both licensed in North America by J-Novel Club.
 An anime television series adaptation by Madhouse aired from October to December 2022.

 Plot

-Elianna has been engaged to the Crown Prince for several years now, though it was largely convenience for both.
-She's mostly spent that time with deep in the books of the Imperial Archives.
-Later, at last Eli definitely needs to step up and bring her courage a bit more to the show.
+Princess Elianna, known as the "Bibliophile Princess", agrees to a fake engagement with the Crown Prince Christopher, which shields the Prince from court politics and allows Elianna to read in peace.
+She spends most of her time reading the books in the royal archive, yet when rumors arise that Christopher is consorting with another nobleswoman, Elianna decides that it's time to face her feelings and accept her high-society duties.